 Brother of Nuggets star Michael Porter Jr. arrested in connection with fatal crash in Denver

-DENVER (KKTV) - The brother of one of the Denver Nuggets’ stars was arrested over the weekend in connection with a deadly crash.
+DENVER (KKTV) - The brother of one of the Denver Nuggets’ stars was arrested over the weekend for allegedly causing a deadly crash.

 Denver police say 21-year-old Coban Porter is facing vehicular homicide and reckless driving charges after crashing into another vehicle on the south side of the city early Sunday morning.
 The other driver died at the scene.

+According to arrest papers obtained by 11 News, Porter is accused of running a red light at 50 mph and colliding with the victim’s vehicle.
+The arresting officer noted that while speaking to Porter in the back of an ambulance, he smelled like alcohol, had bloodshot eyes, and his speech was slurred and mumbling.

-Police are currently not releasing any information on what led up to the crash or why Porter is facing charges.
-Sister station CBS Denver reports he has already been released on a $2,000 bond.
+Sister station CBS Denver reports Porter has been released from jail on a $2,000 bond.

 Porter is the younger brother of Nuggets small forward Michael Porter Jr. He plays basketball for the University of Denver, though is sitting out the current season due to an ACL injury.